-SEC rules allow delivery of a single annual report and proxy materials, including the Notice Regarding Availability of Proxy Materials, to households at which two or more stockholders reside, unless the affected stockholder has provided contrary instructions.
-Accordingly, stockholders sharing an address who have been previously notified by their broker or its intermediary will receive only one copy of the Notice Regarding Availability and, if applicable, a single set of the annual report and other proxy materials, unless the stockholder has provided contrary instructions.
+SEC rules allow delivery of a single annual report and proxy materials, including the Notice of Internet Availability of Proxy Materials, to households at which two or more stockholders reside, unless the affected stockholder has provided contrary instructions.
+Accordingly, stockholders sharing an address who have been previously notified by their broker or its intermediary will receive only one copy of the Notice of Internet Availability and, if applicable, a single set of the annual report and other proxy materials, unless the stockholder has provided contrary instructions.
 Individual proxy cards or voting instruction forms (or electronic voting facilities), as applicable, will, however, continue to be provided for each stockholder account.
 This procedure, referred to as "householding," reduces the volume of duplicate information received by stockholders, as well as our expenses.
-Shareholders having multiple accounts may have received householding notifications from their respective brokers and, consequently, such stockholders may receive only one Notice Regarding Availability of Proxy Materials, and if applicable, a single set of the annual report and other proxy materials.
-Upon written or oral request, Potbelly Corporation will promptly deliver a separate copy of the Notice Regarding Availability of Proxy Materials and, if applicable, a separate set of our annual report and proxy materials to any beneficial owner at a shared address to which a single copy of any of those documents was delivered.
-To receive a separate copy of the Notice Regarding Availability of Proxy Materials and, if applicable, a separate set of our annual report and proxy materials, you may write or call Potbelly Corporation at Potbelly Corporation, 222 Merchandise Mart Plaza, 23rd Floor, Chicago, Illinois 60654, Attention: Corporate Secretary, telephone (312) 951-0600.
-Stockholders currently sharing an address with another stockholder who wish to have only one copy of our Notice Regarding Availability of Proxy Material or annual report and other proxy materials delivered to the household in the future should also contact our corporate secretary.
+Shareholders having multiple accounts may have received householding notifications from their respective brokers and, consequently, such stockholders may receive only one Notice of Internet Availability of Proxy Materials, and if applicable, a single set of the annual report and other proxy materials.
+Upon written or oral request, Potbelly Corporation will promptly deliver a separate copy of the Notice of Internet Availability of Proxy Materials and, if applicable, a separate set of our annual report and proxy materials to any beneficial owner at a shared address to which a single copy of any of those documents was delivered.
+To receive a separate copy of the Notice of Internet Availability of Proxy Materials and, if applicable, a separate set of our annual report and proxy materials, you may write or call Potbelly Corporation at Potbelly Corporation, 222 Merchandise Mart Plaza.